Did you come here from a link on another website? See page bottom for latest version of this page.

 Women have a lower center-of-gravity than men.
 Probably this is a result of the greater strength women have in their lower bodies than in their uppers, and perhaps it is because of their larger pelvis sizes and shorter thigh-bones.
 The difference is not great but still could have an effect on the physics of skiing.
 Women carry proportionally more weight in their thighs and seats than men, and the length of the female thigh bone is often proportionally shorter than that of the male.
 Because women's centers of gravity are a little closer to their legs, and men's a little closer to their arms, it is theorized that women can proportionally effect more change to that central point by moving with their legs, while men are relatively more effective with their arms.
 The relatively shorter thigh of the female body would also allow more solid balance, but perhaps without the range of effect that could be gained by the male's greater leverage when repositioning the longer thigh bone.

 Ever notice how the heads of men and women are often close to the same height when mixed genders are seated (because their torsos are about the same length), but how that changes when they stand?
 Also, see how the knee-height of all persons in this photo is about the same; the thigh-bone lengths differ markedly, however, and all the men have much longer thigh-bones than the women.
-(The women are 2nd and 4th from the left.
-The man who is third from left is an exception, with long lower legs.)
-Note, too, that the women have wider hips and closer knees
+(The women, shorter,are 2nd and 4th from the left.
+The man who is third from left has both long lower legs and long thighs) Note, too, that the women have wider hips and closer knees.
+This picture is perhaps dated as younger women are taller today and seem to have longer thigh-bones.
+There are many variations and they affect how we ski.

 Women are generally shorter in height and lighter in weight than men.
 One source--presumably of anglo-saxons--shows that the average mature woman is about 135 pounds and 5' 3" tall; the average mature man is 165 pounds and 5' 7" tall.
+(In recent time, younger American women seem to be becoming taller as they mature, perhaps even more so than are younger American men.)
 Of course there are many variations.
 Because women are on average lighter and smaller than men, women generally need skis that are shorter and softer lengthwise so they can bend them as much as men can bend the models they need.
 If the average woman skis slower than the average man, the smaller forces she develops would also indicate the same need in ski design.
 For years, maybe even a century, ski gear was designed by men but to be used by all.
 Today, softer and shorter women's skis are available.
 The same is true for boots, with an added factor, discussed next.

 Women have calf muscles that are longer than men's.
-The calf muscle usual for women tends to be long and extend down the back of the leg, even below the top of a standard ski boot.
-The typical male calf muscle, however, is bunched up more in the upper half of the lower leg like a chicken's drumstick, and ends above the top of the standard ski boot.
-Now boots for women are being made taking this difference into account.
+Although there are many exceptions, the calf muscle usual for women (picture on left) tends to be long and extend down the back of the leg, even below the top of a standard ski boot.
+The typical male calf muscle (picture on right), however, is bunched up more in the upper half of the lower leg like a chicken's drumstick, and ends above the top of the standard ski boot.
+Now boots for women are being made taking this difference into account, with shorter heights of the boot and roomier cuff areas.
 Women no longer need to be told they have "fat" legs and to suffer calf-muscle cramps.
 Another option some women have used is to place a pad inside the boot to lift the heel, moving the leg forward and away from the restricting part of the rear cuff, as well as upward to get the calf muscle freed.

 The female pelvis rotates more and more easily than that of the male.
 Do you suppose that's why hula and belly dancers are female?
-Of course, some might prefer to watch the female body rather than the male anyway, but this easier rotation of the female pelvis allows women more options in steering their skis with their legs, for once men have rotated their legs so far, their pelvis begins to turn, too, whereas a female can usually turn the legs farther inside the pelvis, thereby steering the skis more effectively, before the pelvis begins to swing around.
-This can be seen in an exercise known as pivot slips, much like a hockey stop in which the hips are not rotated while the legs and skis turn underneath; women often outperform men in this maneuver, although general conditioning and flexibility also play a role.
+Of course, some might prefer to watch the female body rather than the male anyway, but this easier rotation of the female pelvis allows women more options in steering their skis with their legs, for once men have rotated their legs so far, their pelvis begins to turn, too, whereas a female can usually rotate the legs farther inside the hip joint of the pelvis, thereby steering the skis more effectively, before the pelvis begins to swing around.
+This can be seen in a ski exercise known as pivot slips, much like a hockey stop in which the hips are not rotated while the legs and skis turn underneath; women often outperform men in this maneuver, although general conditioning and flexibility also play a role.

 Women are in general not as strong risk-takers as men.
 Like so many of these comparisons, this one has two sides.
 Because skiing is a risk-taking activity, women may at first shy from trying new maneuvers or advancing to more challenging terrain.
 But this gives them a better opportunity to learn the needed skills well rather than "getting ahead of oneself" on the learning ladder and then having to relearn the proper moves.
 Women often need more coaxing to try new situations than men and are more likely than men to sooner reach a level of challenge beyond which they would rather not proceed.

-Women are more likely to want to ski and/or learn with only women.
+Women are more likely to want to ski and/or learn with only with their own gender.
 This has led to all-women's classes at many ski areas, and there are also some all-men's classes.
 Some experiments in children's education have shown that not only do the genders do better even at an early age when separate, but also like the experience better.
 I know some women, however, who prefer to ski with men feeling they will be more challenged--and want that.

 Women are more likely to think a temporary failure is their "fault"; men that some external factor failed them.
 Of course, neither attitude is necessarily correct.
 In learning to ski, we simply fail until we succeed and follow the Nike footwear example of "Just Do It", although with a proper nod to self-preservation.

 Women may be more affected by cold.
-I have not generally noticed this except for one condition that occurs in some women (this factor occurs less often in men): Raynauds's Disease.
+I have not generally noticed this except for one condition that occurs in some women (this factor also occurs in men but less often): Raynauds's Disease.
 In this the blood vessels of the hands and feet constrict inordinately in cold weather, even in mildly cold conditions sometimes, and these extremities may even turn blue.
 If you have this condition, seek medical advice on how to handle it.
 If it occurs and you hadn't known of the problem, warm up your hands or feet and/or go inside to get warm.
+Medications are available for the condition.

 There are important differences in how men and women ski and learn to ski, but Women can ski at least as well as Men and Men can ski at least as well as Women.
 It has already been noted that women (as well as men) occupy ski school director and ski patrol posts at some of America's biggest resorts and are commonly found among the top skiers and instructors at a given resort.
 Another indication of the lack of gender bias in skiing is the following test: ski instructors were given photographs of both men and women racers in world-class training but in which gender could not be told from clothing, hair, or body form.
 The instructors were asked to identify who were the men and who were the women--based solely on technique.
 The instructors could not do it.
 There was more variation in technique among the men as a group and among the women as a group than there was between the men group and the women group!